scottredd/omamesh.net-preview/docs/meshcore-getting-started.md

 Once you are comfortable:

 - Experiment with antennas and placement
-- Try running a stationary node
+- Try running a repeater or room server node
 - Explore repeaters and multi-hop routing
 - Watch the OmaMesh node map
 - Participate in events and experiments